Unlocking estate administration

 Our expert team

-At Thomson Snell & Passmore we have one of the largest Independent Administration teams in the South East.
+At Thomson Snell & Passmore we have one of the largest Independent Administration teams in Kent, we advise clients in London, Kent, Sussex and Surrey.
 Our lawyers have many years of experience dealing with complex estate administration.
-We have the ability to take over and finalise estates where progress has previously stalled.

 As a full service law firm, our Independent Administrator team often works closely with colleagues in our Corporate and Commercial, Commercial Property, Employment, Residential Conveyancing, Tax and Estate Planning, Trust Management and Agricultural and Rural Affairs teams.
 Having such a wealth of expertise to call upon, we are able to deal with every aspect of even the most complex estates, to the highest standards.